 Families who require childcare for their 2 year olds or 3-4 year olds who are not eligible for funded places are able to pay for places by arrangement with a childcare provider.

 Early years' provision is funded by North Yorkshire County Council in line with the statutory guidance for local authorities on 'The delivery of funded early education for two, three and four year olds and securing sufficient childcare'.
 In order to draw down funding, private, voluntary and independent providers must be registered with Ofsted on the Early Years Register and also registered with NYCC for this purpose.
 A signed Provider Agreement, between NYCC and the individual provider must be in place before any payment can be made.

-- Termly Headcount Information to Providers - Autumn Term 2022
+- Termly Headcount Information to Providers - Spring Term 2023

 - Frequently asked questions for providers regarding 30 hours entitlement

 - Useful Dates 2022/23

 - Synergy FIS Provider Portal Guidance - August 2022